haroohie-club/NitroPacker/README.md

 Additionally, prior to assembling the ARM9, you will need to find the arena lo offset.
 This value can be found by searching for `0x37F8000` in the ROM.
 IDA or Ghidra should be used to search for this value.
-Once you find it, you'll want to go back a few values until you see an offset that has a value between 0x20C0000 and 0x20F0000 &ndash; the offset (not the value) is the arena lo offset.
+Once you find it, you'll want to go back a few values until you see an offset that has a value between 0x20C0000 and 0x20F0000 (typically, although it could be higher or lower!) &ndash; the offset (not the value) is the arena lo offset.
 It will most likely be followed by two subroutines that look like:

 ```arm
 MOV             R0, R0,LSL#2